WordPress/book/Content/Part 3/14-a-new-logo.md

 ![WordPress Calvin Logo](../../Resources/images/14/wp-logo-calvin.gif)

 Eventually, however, WordPress needed a logo designed by a professional.
 Usage of the software growing and it needed a logo that properly represented it.
-As a FOSS project, the first place to look for a logo was in the community.
+As a free software project, the first place to look for a logo was in the community.
 The community was asked to make suggestions about the logo.
 A mixed set of results came back, which were shared with the wp-design group for feedback.

 The [first suggestions](http://lists.automattic.com/pipermail/wp-design/2005-March/000163.html) were from Andreas Kwiatkowski